Packaging of DNA, Genome, chromosomal proteins, DNA in Prokaryotes & Eukaryotes

 DNA of Escherichia coli bacterium as an example for prokaryotes:

-- DNA exists as a double helix with its ends jointed to each other to form a circle.
+- DNA exists as a double helix with its ends joined to each other to form a circle.

-- If DNA was stretched out in a straight line, it would be about 1.4 millimeter in length, whereas the cell itself is only about 2 micron in length.
+- If DNA was stretched out in a straight line, it would be about 1.4 millimeters in length, whereas the cell itself is only about 2 micron in length.

 - DNA is folded many times and occupied a nuclear area about 0.1 of the cell’s volume.

 - DNA molecule is attached to the plasma membrane at one point or more.

 Importance of plasmids: Plasmids are widely used in the field of genetic engineering, where the bacterial cell replicates any plasmid inside it during the replication of its main DNA and the scientists take advantage of this activity by introducing artificial plasmids into the bacterial cells, in order to obtain several copies of them.